JesseEmond/blitz-2024-registration/README.md

 Instead of picking a target with heuristics, we can now run a full simulation to compare various shooting options.
-I added a search for a sequence of moves, so that we give the full game plan on the first tick, within a 1s time budget.
+I added a search for a sequence of moves, so that we decide on the full game plan on the first tick, within a 1s time budget.

 For the search, I used
 [Monte Carlo Tree Search (MCTS)](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search).
-Normally, it'd be best to re-use a library (e.g.
+Normally, I'd probably re-use a library (e.g.
 [this one](https://docs.rs/mcts/latest/mcts/)), but I like using Blitz as an opportunity to re-implement things and learn.

 To work with a search algorithm, we want to define our game as having search states (which can be seen as tree nodes) with possible actions on a state (which can be seen as node edges) that lead us to a new state (children nodes):
-- **State**: For our game, I create a [`game_search_state.rs`](bot/src/game_search_state.rs) struct with the `GameState` (active meteors & rockets and their positions, score, etc.) and the already-targeted meteors.
+- **State**: For our game, I created a [`game_search_state.rs`](bot/src/game_search_state.rs) struct with the `GameState` (active meteors & rockets and their positions, score, etc.) and the set of already-targeted meteors.
 - **Actions**: Consider each meteor we could shoot at (current or future predicted meteors), skipping ones we already shot or ones that we can't/won't hit if we shot at them.
-Also include a "hold" action where we don't shoot yet.
+Also include a "hold" action where we don't shoot even if we can.

-MCTS works like this at a high level:
+MCTS works like this at a high level, gradually expanding a tree of states, balancing exploration and exploitation:
 - _Select_: Start from our root state, select successive children nodes using some strategy until we reach a leaf node that has not been fully expanded yet;
 - _Expand_: Choose one of the actions that has not been expanded yet on the